j2gl/php-debug/README.md

 ## Running

 1. Run `docker-compose up`
+2. Run and build `docker-compose up --build`

+# Debug

-2. Go to Visual Code or PhpStorm and configure it.
+1. Go to Visual Code or PhpStorm and configure it.
-3. Go to http://localhost/test-debug.php to test it or http://localhost/test-debug.php?info=1 to see phpinfo()
+2. Go to http://localhost/test-debug.php to test it or http://localhost/test-debug.php?info=1 to see phpinfo()

 ### Visual Studio Code